artificialintelligencecolombia/ms_power_bi_24/01_harnessing_data_power_bi/tasks_data_analyst.md

 This is the core of data analysis, where data analysts digs deep to uncover insights and answer questions.
 - Descriptive: basic description of data
 - EDA: dig deeper to find patterns
-- Inferential: uses available data to make predictions about things outside the data.
+- Inferential: uses available data to make predictions about bigger population of the data.
 - Predictive analysis: predict what might happen in future based in the past.

 Techinques: